LuisGC/blog/content/blog/2017/12/Normandy-a-brief-opinionated-guide.md

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48608785558_522099be40_k.jpg" title="Le Vieux Basin, Honfleur" >}}

-- **Le Jardin du Tripot**, one of those marvellous places that only locals, very well informed tourists and geocachers get to visit.
+- **Le Jardin du Tripot**, one of those marvelous places that only locals, very well informed tourists and geocachers get to visit.
 Don't miss it, I won't tell more to avoid spoiling the surprise.

 **Bonus recommendation**: [L'Homme de Bois](https://www.openstreetmap.org/node/5292329900), Honfleur is full of restaurants for all pockets but this one convinced us just by crossing ahead.
 We could not have dinner better, I tried their grilled stingray fin and it was delicious.